-The Mexico 2017 Spring program is open for applications.
-Information about and an application to the program can be found through the Office of Study Abroad.
+The Mexico 2018 Spring program is open for applications.
+Information about and an application to the program can be found through the Office of Education Abroad.
 Financial assistance may be available.
-Please download the scholarship application to learn more details and apply.

 Policy, Practice and Advocacy in Mexico